Scientific Name

 How to Grow and Care

 Most of your growth will be during the warm season, and the plant will have the most leaves.
-The plant will also grow best with the leaves exposed to bright light, but the caudex shaded.
+The plant will also grow best with the leaves exposed to bright light but the caudex shaded.

-Their sap is poisonous, and they should be handled with caution, particularly when pruning.
+Their sap is poisonous and should be handled cautiously, particularly when pruning.

 Most cuttings do not produce a caudex, so it is best to propagate by seeds.
-Adenias are either male or female, so one of each is required to produce seeds.
+Adenias are male or female, so one of each is required to produce seeds.

 Learn more at How to Grow and Care for Adenia.